How do you get stronger in the bench press as a beginner?

 - 5, 5, 5 reps

-That is still fast progress, and you should stick with this kind of programming for as long as you keep moving forward in any way.
+That is still fast progress, and you should stick with this programming for as long as you keep moving forward.
 You’ll never gain strength this fast again, so milk it for as long as you can.

-The key is to write down the weight and reps you used during the last workout, so that you know what you must do to beat it the next time you’re in the gym.
+The key is to write down the weight and reps you used during the last workout to know what you must do to beat it the next time you’re in the gym.
 Tracking your workouts like this is one of the most important things you can do for your strength.
-Fail to track your workouts, and you drastically increase your risk of not making any strength gains.
+Failure to track your workouts drastically increases your risk of not making any strength gains.

-Because this is so important, we’ve developed a great workout tracker for you to log your workouts in: StrengthLog.
+Because this is so important, we’ve developed a workout log app for you to track your workouts in.

-It is 100% free to download and track your workouts in, and it even comes with this beginner bench press program for free.
+It is 100% free to download, log your workouts, and follow this beginner bench press program.

 You can download StrengthLog for free with the buttons below.